Globally hyperbolic spacetime: Remarks

 In 2003, Bernal and Sánchez showed that any globally hyperbolic manifold M has a smooth embedded three-dimensional Cauchy surface, and furthermore that any two Cauchy surfaces for M are diffeomorphic.
 In particular, M is diffeomorphic to the product of a Cauchy surface with $\mathbb{R}$.
-It was previously well known that any Cauchy surface of a globally hyperbolic manifold is an embedded three-dimensional $C^0$ submanifold, any two of which are homeomorphic, and such that the manifold splits topologically as the product of the Cauchy surface and $\mathbb{R}$.
-In particular, a globally hyperbolic manifold is foliated by Cauchy surfaces.
+It was previously well known that any Cauchy surface of a globally hyperbolic manifold is an embedded $C^{0}$ hypersurface, any two of which are homeomorphic, and such that the manifold splits topologically as the product of the Cauchy surface and $\mathbb{R}$ (Geroch, 1970).
+In particular, a globally hyperbolic manifold is foliated by spacelike Cauchy surfaces.

 In view of the initial value formulation for Einstein's equations, global hyperbolicity is seen to be a very natural condition in the context of general relativity, in the sense that given arbitrary initial data, there is a unique maximal globally hyperbolic solution of Einstein's equations.

+Globally hyperbolic spacetimes-with-timelike-boundary

+The addition of a timelike boundary to a spacetime is of significant interest in several physical and mathematical contexts.
+For instance, the boundary may represent a conformal boundary at infinity, as in the case of Anti-de Sitter (AdS) spacetime or asymptotically AdS spaces.
+Alternatively, it may serve as a cut-off to isolate a specific physical system within a finite region.
+While these structures have been addressed periodically in the literature (e.g., Solís, 2006), a systematic study of the globally hyperbolic case was conducted by Aké, Flores, and Sánchez (2021).

+These authors defined a globally hyperbolic spacetime-with-timelike-boundary as a smooth Lorentz manifold with boundary $(\bar M=M\cup \partial M,g)$ such that: